 - Complete, sign, and date the Registration Request for Graduate Credit form.

-- Get written approval from authorized signers in each department or program offering the class in which you plan to enroll.
-Be aware that the authorized signer is not necessarily the course instructor.
+- Get written approval from a non-degree graduate registration contact in each department or program offering the class in which you plan to enroll.
+Be aware that the registration contact is not necessarily the course instructor.
 Please note: All required fields (designated with *) on the Registration Request for Graduate Credit form must be completed (e.g., have all required signatures).
 E-signatures will not be accepted.
 If the form is missing signatures or incorrectly filled out, it will be returned to you to complete.

 - You or the department of your courses must forward your completed form during the open enrollment period of the term.